 \section{Hamiltonian Cycles and Paths in Arbitrary Graphs}

-Similarly to cycles, a path (i.e., a non-closed walk without repeated edges) in a graph is called \emph{Hamiltonian} if it visits every node of the graph exactly once.
+Similarly to a Hamiltonian cycle, a \emph{Hamiltonian path} in a graph visits every node exactly once.
 Enumeration of Hamiltonian paths/cycles in an arbitrary graph represents a famous NP-complete problem.
-That is, one can hardly hope for existence of an efficient (i.e., polynomial-time) algorithm for this enumeration and thus has to rely on less efficient algorithms of (sub)exponential time complexity.
-Below we describe such not-so-efficient but very neat and simple algorithm,\footnote{We are not aware if this algorithm has been described in the literature before, but based on its simplicity we suspect that this may be the case.} which is based on the transfer-matrix method and another basic combinatorial enumeration method called inclusion-exclusion (e.g., see \cite[Section~2.1]{Stanley1997}).
+That is, one can hardly hope for the existence of an efficient (i.e., polynomial-time) algorithm for this enumeration and thus has to rely on less efficient algorithms of (sub)exponential time complexity.
+Below, we describe such a not-so-efficient, but very neat and simple algorithm,\footnote{We are not aware if this algorithm has been described in the literature before, but based on its simplicity we suspect that this may be the case.} which is based on the transfer-matrix method and another basic combinatorial enumeration method called inclusion-exclusion (e.g., see \cite[Section~2.1]{stanley}).